 The 2020 Faith Long-term Plans programme is organised by a coalition of partners: FaithInvest, the International Network for Conservation and Religion (INCR) and WWF.

-But the main reason is our focus on faith-consistent investing.
-FaithInvest's main role will be to encourage faiths to include policies around faith-consistent investing in their Plans.
+FaithInvest's main role will be to encourage faiths to include policies around faith-consistent investing in their Plans, as this is our main area of focus.
 INCR will lead on the rest of the programme, with WWF providing expert advice and support on key environmental issues.

-The programme involves all the major traditions within Baha'i, Buddhist, Christian, Daoist, Hindu, Islamic, Jewish, Shinto and Sikh faith organisations, as well as with key interfaith organisations.
+The programme involves all the major traditions, as well as key interfaith organisations.
 It also includes a coalition of secular organisations whose advice and assistance will ensure the Plans are workable and effective.

 SEVEN KEY AREAS